nicholaschenai/ai-for-code/README.md

         - Separate transformer trained in unit testing creates test cases,
         - candidates r  clustered  based on their outputs of test case,
         - then small sample is selected for submission, one frm each of the 10 largest clusters
-        - so its kinda neuro symbolic since the candidates r executed
 - provided CodeContests dataset
 - uses some RL: Generation by off-policy learning from demonstrations
 - has tricks to use metadata to guide sample diversity